Sanford Health leadership drives us to improve, to heal, and to cure. Three main teams make up our leadership:

 A graduate of Augustana University with a degree in health care administration, Bury also holds a Master of Business Administration in health care administration from California Pacific University.
 He is a past president of the South Dakota chapter of the American College of Healthcare Executives and a past board member of the South Dakota Association of Healthcare Organizations.
 He has served on several local boards, most recently the Sioux Empire United Way Board of Directors and the Sioux Falls Area Chamber of Commerce Board of Directors.

 Bury and his wife, Sonia, have two sons.

-As president of Sanford Sioux Falls, Paul Hanson leads Sanford Health’s Sioux Falls market and network operations for facilities in South Dakota, Minnesota, Iowa and Nebraska.
+As president and CEO of Sanford Sioux Falls, Paul Hanson leads Sanford Health’s Sioux Falls market and network operations for facilities in South Dakota, Minnesota, Iowa and Nebraska.
 He also works closely with enterprise resources to coordinate corporate initiatives with local operational priorities.

 Hanson began his career with Sanford Health at a managed facility in Watertown, South Dakota, in 2000.
 In 2011, he coordinated Sanford Health’s merger with North Country Health Services in Bemidji, Minnesota.
 He served as the president of Sanford Bemidji from the time of the merger through 2013 and before being named president of Sanford USD Medical Center in Sioux Falls.

 A graduate of Concordia College in Moorhead, Minnesota, Hanson graduated with double majors in business administration with an emphasis in hospital administration and social work with an emphasis in long-term care administration.
 Hanson also holds a master’s degree in health care administration from the University of Colorado.